 H&R Block Offers a Fulfilling Opportunity for Gig Workers

-The company's Income Tax Preparation Course opens the door to a rewarding occupation

-/EIN News/ -- KANSAS CITY, Mo., Sept.
-14, 2022 (GLOBE NEWSWIRE) -- As more Americans lean into the benefits of gig work and side hustles, H&R Block (NYSE: HRB) reminds people of the flexible career opportunities it has been offering for decades through its seasonal tax professionals.
+KANSAS CITY, Mo., Sept.
+14, 2022 (GLOBE NEWSWIRE) -- As more Americans lean into the benefits of gig work and side hustles, H&R Block HRB reminds people of the flexible career opportunities it has been offering for decades through its seasonal tax professionals.
 The company is once again providing its Income Tax Preparation Course (ITC), which could help people to become tax professionals, unlocking a new career path.

 Research shows the gig economy has grown significantly since the pandemic as more workers crave flexibility and added income.
 According to a survey from Insuranks, a small-business insurance marketplace, 28% of Americans said they took on a secondary gig due to inflation.
 For young entrepreneurs, single parents and those looking for a career change, flexible work is highly sought after.